PrefectHQ/prefect/docs/cloud/the-basics.md

 sidebarDepth: 0
 ---

-Prefect Server and Prefect Cloud are two ready-to-use state database and UI backends.
-They already work perfectly with any of your Prefect flows to orchestrate and inspect your Prefect flow runs.
+Prefect Server and Prefect Cloud are two ready-to-use state database and UI backends that automatically extend the Prefect Core engine.
 Prefect Server is an open source, lightweight version of our highly-available, production-ready backend product Prefect Cloud.
+Depending on your needs, you might want to try the open source Prefect Server, or our free Prefect Cloud tier, or scale up to a bigger license on Prefect Cloud.
+All of your Prefect flows will work seamlessly on any of these backends, so you won't need to change any of your flow code to change between them.

 # Prefect Server
 Prefect Server is an open-source backend automatically extends the Prefect Core engine with: